-It was in a truly unusual way, when as a young couple, the Lord called me and my husband to live a life of faith.
+It was in a unique and remarkable way how the Lord called my husband and me to live a life of faith.

-But my attitude to living by faith needed to change, and the Lord graciously started to show me that if living by faith was being a beggar or a scrounger, then some of His servants were too!
-Elijah even asked a widow to make him a cake first from her last bit of food, and he had to quench his thirst from a brook, and was also fed by birds – ravens of all things!
-Jesus asked for help too – from a woman, which in those days was seen as degrading; and two sisters often fed Him.
-Jesus was also supported financially by many women.
+Through His word, the Lord graciously started to bring to my attention that ‘living by faith’ may well be a reliance on others, but that it was still not being a beggar or a scrounger or some of His servants would have been!
+Elijah asked a widow to make him a cake first from her last bit of food, and he had to quench his thirst from a brook, and was fed by birds – ravens of all things!

 Jesus wasn’t against accepting help from others either – and from women, which would have been seen as degrading back then, but He still allowed them to bless Him.
 And two sisters had an open house to provide for the Lord’s needs.

 Throughout His ministry, Jesus humbly permitted people to support Him financially which made me wonder if my problem was pride!
 After all – it was US who’d been the ‘givers’ in our house!

 I then realised that our need to ‘live by faith’ wasn’t because of a choosing to do so.
 It was because of a calling to leave everything we loved and would miss, to sow the Gospel.